Silberengel/next.orly.dev/docs/names.md

 1. **Primary resolution**: Weighted consensus (highest score wins)
 2. **Tiebreaker**: If scores are within 5%, use lexicographic ordering of proposal event IDs
-3. **Client notification**: Relays SHOULD publish notices about conflicts for transparency
+3. **Client notification**: Registry services SHOULD publish notices about conflicts for transparency

 #### Competing Transfers